 BAPE’s Public hearings

-An inquiry and public hearings mandate of the BAPE is actually ongoing and will happen between february 26th and june 22nd 2018.
-It is possible to consult BAPE’s website in order to have more information on that matter.
+An inquiry and public hearings mandate of the BAPE was held between february 26th and june 22nd 2018.
+It is possible to consult BAPE’s website in order to have more information on that matter and to consult BAPE’s final report (in French only).